MisterWest11/Data-Governance-Accelerator/Data-Governance-Accelerator chapter 2.md

 Small Data and Big Questions: Even significant issues can be addressed through analysis of small data sets.

 Small Data - A Part of Big Data: Big Data often gains meaning and usability when broken down into smaller, more manageable chunks.
 In essence, small data can be seen as a building block for understanding Big Data.

+**Enter the Realm of Smart Data**

+Smart Data - Big Data Optimized: Smart Data refers to Big Data that has been processed and refined to be more usable and yield the greatest business value.

+Overcoming Big Data Challenges: Smart Data addresses the challenges associated with Big Data, such as volume, velocity, and variety, by preparing it for specific use cases.
+This helps organizations avoid getting overwhelmed by the sheer amount of data.

+Targeted Applications: Smart Data empowers activities like marketing campaigns with precise customer targeting and real-time data analysis in manufacturing for improved decision-making.

+Extracting Insights with AI: Artificial intelligence (AI) plays a crucial role in extracting valuable patterns and relevant data from unstructured Big Data sets, reducing processing time and errors.

+Smart Data at the Source: Smart Data processing often occurs at the point of data collection rather than as a separate post-processing step, improving efficiency.

+Value in All Data Sizes: The passage emphasizes the importance of recognizing value in all data, regardless of its volume (Big, Small, or Smart).
+Data governance practices ensure proper management of all data forms.